jborean93/ansible-app-control-ee/README.md

             Hash = 'SHA256 hash of the win_ping module'
             # Trusted - Will run in FLM
             # Unsupported - Will error if host has App Control enabled
-            # Anything else or missing - Will run in CLM if host has App Control enabled
+            # Anything else will invalidate the file
             Mode = 'Trusted|Unsupported'
         }
         # Repeats for all other modules/module_utils